Aashutosh748/Aashutosh748/README.md

 - 🌱 I’m currently learning Neural Networks.
 - 👯 I’m looking to collaborate on Prjoects, Teaching, Events, Public Speaking.
 - 🤔 I’m looking for help with Machine learning Recommendation systems.
-- 💬 Ask me about anything you want to kaow.
+- 💬 Ask me about anything you want to know.
 - 📫 How to reach me: aashutoshkumar748@gmail.com
 - 😄 Pronouns: He/His/Him/Legend/TheMasterstroker
 - ⚡ Fun fact: I can fly when no one is watching.